 It’s been a few very busy months for me, and instead of writing a deeply technical article on something esoteric I thought I’d update you a bit on what’s going on.
 I wrote earlier about starting school to eventually graduate as an Executive MBA.
 It’s almost time for Summer break, yet I’ve enjoyed every hour in the classroom and while working on assignments.
-Some have been very challenging, others have been mostly fun but still time consuming.
-It’s an intricate balance between work, school, hobbies, family and finding time to think.
-I spent a few days in Prague, the Czech Republic late April to plan, discuss and produce the 2019 program for the European SharePoint, Office 365, and Azure Conference.… Read More »What’s up?
+Some have been very challenging, others have been mostly fun but still… Read More »What’s up?

 Hello from Seattle!
 This week I am attending Microsoft Build 2019.
 The weather is nice, as opposed to all the previous times I have been in Seattle during the past 20 years.
 Note: I wrote compact recaps from all three keynotes from Build – you can view them here (Vision Keynote, Azure Keynote, Microsoft 365 Keynote).
 For me to get to Seattle it’s a tedious and long journey.
-Admittedly not insanely long, but typically between 15 and 22 hours door-to-door.
-Time difference is 10 hours, first few days are basically just coping with lack of sleep and tiredness.
-A large conference such as Build, at 6,000 or so attendees, is also time away from family and work.
-For me that… Read More »Is it worth going to large, international tech conferences anymore?
+Admittedly not insanely long, but typically between… Read More »Is it worth going to large, international tech conferences anymore?

 I’ve worked in IT for almost three decades — I started young.
 So young in fact that I quit school perhaps a bit too early and abruptly.
 It never bothered or stopped me as I loved and still love what I do.
 I also realized that to become better as a techie I need to constantly seek for new challenges.
 This forced me to become more comfortable spending time in my non-comfort zones – standing… Read More »What’s next for me: Starting the Executive MBA journey

 People – and consultants, a bit like myself – often tell unequivocally on social media and through flashy PowerPoints that email is dead.
 You must move on.
 Slack and Microsoft Teams and similar enterprise social tools are the future – a modern way for collaboration and that’s where real work happens now.
 Okay.
 I understand all that.
-I’ve done my fair share of billable work on setting up, configuring, developing and integrating companies to Microsoft Teams.
-It’s great and I use it daily.
-But I still like email, too.
-A lot.
-And I use it daily also.
-That too is where real work happens.
-My phone rang today.
-I think it was the first time it rang in weeks.
-We… Read More »…But I like email!
+I’ve done my fair share of billable work on setting up, configuring, developing and integrating companies to Microsoft… Read More »…But I like email!

 I’ve had this post — or rather just the title — in my blog as a draft for over a year.
 Today, I decided it’s time to put my money where my mouth by writing it and making it public.
 First, some clarification.
 My intention is not to brag about my professional career.
 My intention is to provide useful guidance I’ve learned during the course of almost 30 years.
 I’ve found the guidance below very… Read More »Be better – or how to consistently succeed as a techie

 I’ve thought about becoming a carpenter for as long as I can remember.
 The idea of crafting something out of a solid block of wood is enticing, and I’m pretty sure I’d excel, or even master carpentry given some time and practice.
 Unfortunately, I’ve worked in all things IT for about 25 years, so there are many things I should probably unlearn, and many things I have to learn.
 But I’ve got a plan, so… Read More »I want to become a carpenter – and here’s my plan

 I have mixed feelings.
 Mostly I’m now less anxious and feel more peaceful.
 At the same time I feel I’m missing out on something I’m not completely sure what that is.
 I deactivated my Facebook account in early January.
 Timing wasn’t intentional, I just had enough time to reflect and consider how I want to invest my limited time and mental energy.
 Note, that I didn’t delete my account, but rather made the soft deletion, or… Read More »Bye, Facebook (for now)